-As an assistant professor in the Department of Ophthalmology at UC San Diego School of Medicine, Dr. Nudleman instructs medical students, residents and fellows.
+As an associate professor in the Department of Ophthalmology at UC San Diego School of Medicine, Dr. Nudleman instructs medical students, residents and fellows.
 His research focuses on developmental angiogenesis and identifying novel targets to treat retinal vascular diseases.

 Dr. Nudleman has published numerous articles, and his work has appeared in Ophthalmology and RETINA, among others.